mrhigham/minimal-mistakes/_pages/principles/classification/index.md

 excerpt: "Using a common language to describe our interactive media will help us communicate more effectively."
 ---

+Different classes of interactives present different requirements.
+These categories cover broad requirements and highlight key differences that might be considered during scoping and development stages.

 ## Video player (single or multi-video)

 * Particularly low-level of engagement is required.
 Ideally users should be able to select video content within one touch.